csams/parsr/parsr/query/README.md

 ## find
 Brackets work great when you know what level of the configuration you need to look in, but what if you don't? `find` sends a query all over the configuration looking for matches.
+It returns the matching leaf nodes by default.
 ```python
 log_levels = conf.find("LogLevel")
 ```

 Passing multiple arguments to `find` is like using a separate set of brackets.
-This will find all `LogLevel` entries immediately beneath all `VirtualHost` entries regardless of where the VirtualHost entries exist in the
-configuration:
+This will find all `LogLevel` entries immediately beneath all `VirtualHost` entries regardless of where the VirtualHost entries exist in the configuration:
 ```python
 log_levels = conf.find("VirtualHost", "LogLevel")
 ```

-If you want to constrain attributes in addition to names, use tuples:
+If you want to constrain attributes in addition to names, use tuples for a given argument position.
+Here, the first argument to `find` is a tuple, and the second argument is a simple value:
 ```python
 log_levels = conf.find(("VirtualHost", startswith("128")), "LogLevel")
 ```